brittany-city/un_exploration/README.md

 15. Which country had the highest GDP per capita in 2014?
 Which had the lowest?
 Find the top 5 counties by GDP per capita in 2014.

 16. Add a column to your 2014 dataframe called 'GDP_Group'.
-In this column, assign each country to one of three categories: "Low" if the country is in the first quartile of GDP Per Capita, "Medium" if it is between the 25th and 75th percentile, and "High" if it is above the 75th percentile.
+In this column, assign each country to one of three categories: "Low" if the country's GDP Per Capita is below the 25th percentile of GDP Per Capita, "Medium" if it is between the 25th and 75th percentile, and "High" if it is above the 75th percentile.
 How do the continents differ in terms of numbers of countries in each group?

 15. Create a histogram of GDP Per Capita numbers for 2014 (you may wish to adjust the number of bins for your histogram).
 What can you say about the distribution of GDP per capita figures in 2014?